AlixLejeune/SAE5/README.md

 # HomePulse API

 HomePulse API presentation !
 This API allows you to manage buildings, rooms within those buildings with their types, all the furnitures you might place in those rooms, and sensors installed in each room.
 It's designed to support a variety of sensors for environmental monitoring.
-This APi is design to work with a specific Blazor Client, but its repository is not public yet.
+This API is designed to be hosted on Azure, and work with a specific Blazor Client, but its repository is not public yet.

 ## Features